 Wat Ho Phra Kaew

-This glorious temple that is centuries old, is beautiful in design and has lovely garden features to go with it.
-Built in 1565 to house the Emerald Buddha come a see in its beauty a rich history of Vientiane City.
+This glorious temple that is centuries old, is beautiful in design and has lovely garden features surrounding the temple to go with it.
+Built in 1565 to house the Emerald Buddha, come a see this temple in all its beauty and another rich history of Vientiane City.